Jacob Meyers Player Props: Astros vs. Rockies

-On Tuesday, Jacob Meyers (.207 slugging percentage in past 10 games, with no homers) and the Houston Astros play the Colorado Rockies, whose starting pitcher will be Kyle Freeland.
-First pitch is at 4:10 PM ET.
+On Wednesday, Jacob Meyers (.267 slugging percentage in past 10 games, with zero home runs) and the Houston Astros play the Colorado Rockies, whose starting pitcher will be Chase Anderson.
+First pitch is at 2:10 PM ET.

-In his last game he had a hitless performance (0-for-3) against the Rangers.
+In his last game, he had two hits (going 2-for-4) against the Rockies.

 Jacob Meyers Game Info & Props vs. the Rockies